Battle of Cape Passaro: Attack on the Spanish centre

 With the Spanish rear now severed from the main fleet, Byng committed most of his vessels in pursuing Gaztañeta's squadron, which continued its way towards Cape Passaro.
 The Spanish admiral had with him six ships of the line and four frigates, but had not succeeded in forming a line of battle.
-HMS Oxford and HMS Grafton were the first two British ships of the line to engage Gaztañeta's centre.
+Oxford and Grafton were the first two British ships of the line to engage Gaztañeta's centre.
 At 10 am, as they approached, the disorganised Spanish vessels opened fire.
 The two British ships returned fired, having been ordered by Byng not to fire until the Spaniards repeated their firing.
 Oxford fell upon the 64-gun Santa Rosa and took her after a murderous cannonade, supported by other British ships in the distance.
-The 60-gun San Carlos struck her colours to Captain Thomas Matthews' HMS Kent, having made little resistance.
-Captain Nicholas Haddock's Grafton, meanwhile, confronted Príncipe de Asturias (formerly HMS Cumberland), together with HMS Breda and HMS Captain.
+The 60-gun San Carlos struck her colours to Captain Thomas Matthews' Kent, having made little resistance.
+Captain Nicholas Haddock's Grafton, meanwhile, confronted Príncipe de Asturias together with Breda and Captain.
 Príncipe de Asturias was left almost shattered by Grafton and had most of her crew killed or injured, including Chacón, who was wounded in the face by splinters.
-The ship surrendered to Breda and Captain while Grafton moved to engage another Spanish ship of sixty guns on his starboard.
+The ship struck her colours to Breda and Captain while Grafton moved to engage another Spanish ship of sixty guns on his starboard.

 At 1 pm, Gaztañeta's flagship, the 74-gun San Felipe, was attacked by Kent and soon after by Superb, from which she received two broadsides.
-A running fight took place for two hours between the Spanish admiral's ship, supported by three others, and Byng's division of seven ships of line and a fireship.
+A running fight took place for two hours between San Felipe, supported by three Spanish ships, and Byng's division of seven ships of the line and a fireship.
 Gaztañeta held off his pursuers until Kent, bearing down under his stern, fired a broadside and fell to the leeward while Superb fell simultaneously on his weather-quarter.
 San Felipe, which could only return fire with her after guns, was left dismasted and had its hull severely mauled, but Gaztañeta was unwilling to surrender.
-Byng's HMS Barfleur came close to San Felipe, and Byng demanded that Gaztañeta strike his colours or Byng would dispatch one of his fireships against San Felipe.
+Byng's Barfleur came close to San Felipe, and Byng demanded that Gaztañeta strike his colours or Byng would dispatch one of his fireships against San Felipe.
 Gaztañeta refused and responded with a broadside.
 The British fired back and he received a shot which pierced his left leg and wounded his right heel.
-Volante, commanded by Captain Antonio Escudero, attempted to relieve San Felipe. staying close to her with the aim to attract some of the British fire upon herself.
-Pierced by the fire of three British ships, she struck to HMS Montague and HMS Rupert at nightfall.
+Volante, commanded by Captain Antonio Escudero, attempted to relieve San Felipe, staying close to her with the aim to attract some of the British fire upon herself.
+Pierced by the fire of three British ships, she struck to Montague and Rupert at nightfall.
 San Felipe, having 200 men out of action, amongst them flag captain Pedro Dexpois, who had been hit by the shattered bones of a sailor cut in half by a cannonball, also surrendered.
-Of the remaining ships of Gaztañeta's squadron, Juno meanwhile had been taken by HMS Essex after a three-hour fight.
+Of the remaining ships of Gaztañeta's squadron, Juno meanwhile had been taken by Essex after a three-hour fight.